December 19, 2025 |

 By Jaycox-Jaworski Funeral Home - Crematory | Posted in: Jaycox-Jaworski Funeral Home & Crematory

-Family and friends will be received at Jaycox-Jaworski Funeral Home & Crematory on Wednesday, December 17, 2025, from 2 p.m. to 8 p.m.
-A Mass of Christian Burial will be celebrated on Thursday, December 18, 2025, at 10:30 a.m. at Mary, Mother of God Parish, St. Angela Merici Church.
-Military Honors will follow at the National Cemetery of the Alleghenies.
+Family and friends will be received at Jaycox-Jaworski Funeral Home & Crematory on Thursday, December 18, 2025, from 4 p.m. to 8 p.m.
+A remembrance service will be held on Friday, December 19, 2025, at 10 a.m. in the funeral home chapel.
+The burial will follow at McKeesport & Versailles Cemetery.
 Condolences and memories may be shared at www.jaycox-jaworskifh.com.

 Chris Odasso, Supervisor